0xwink/winkalc/README.md

 The CLI is an calculator for arithmetic operations on some common algebraic objects.
 Its primary aim is to compute Bézout's identity for integers, Gaussian integers, polynomials over rationals, and polynomials over a prime finite field.
 Minor features like adding and multiplying are added along the way.
 I hope this tiny program can take you through a very brief journey in the world of elementary number theory.

 A detailed documentation can be found at [0xw.ink](https://0xw.ink/).

+## How to Use

+It's a pure Rust program.
+Just clone the source code and run `cargo build`.
+You'll find the executable in `target/release`.